A must read! Monthly Newsletters

 Newsletters

-The Johannesburg Succulent Society's monthly newsletter is sent to approximately 1000 people, even to many of whom are not members of the Johannesburg Succulent Society, but are interested in plants and/or gardening.
 We send it free of charge, with no strings attached, as our little contribution to creating awareness of succulents within broader society.
 Email us on jhbss.info@gmail.com to be added to the Monthly Newsletter Mailing List.

 We hope that we can encourage and assist visitors staying close together to start groups in other parts of southern Africa.

 Interesting and engaging content is our first and foremost priority in every Monthly Johannesburg Succulent Society Newsletter you read!
-It is one of the offerings that our members look forward to most, along with with posts on the Whatsapp Group!
+It is one of the offerings that our members look forward to most, along with with posts on the Whatsapp Group

 The newsletter contains knowledge and subject matter that our aligned with the Society's aims and our members, who are plant enthusiasts.
-A variety of articles, world-class photographs, event invitations, recaps of events and club nights, details of upcoming Plant Shows and Sales, and news in the industry are just some of the compelling topics that fill the online newsletter.
+A variety of articles, world-class photographs, event invitations, recaps of events and monthly meetings, details of upcoming Plant Shows and Sales, and news in the industry are just some of the compelling topics that fill the online newsletter.
 Articles are written by members or invited experts and range from highly academic presentations to pictures from a trip with a succulent connection.
 Any suggestions, information regarding plants, events, article or comments which may enhance the newsletter should be emailed to jhbss.info@gmail.com and the committee may consider including this in an upcoming newsletter.

 We are always looking for our members to contribute content and share their unique knowledge.
 Members can share their news, passion for succulents, information on their favourite Genus or species, a visit to habitat, a write up about their garden, or maybe even a story that reminisces about succulents.
 More scientific articles are always welcomed.
 Our members can be relied on for excellent photographs, and we welcome these as well.